schengGit/upgraded-disco/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: March 4 - 5, 2021
-- Facilitator: @TEACHER-HANDLE
+- Facilitator: @selkins13

 ## Talk to Us!!

-If you have a question, or need assistance during class, **please create an issue and mention @TEACHER-HANDLE**.
+If you have a question, or need assistance during class, **please create an issue and mention @selkins13**.

 ## Give Us Feedback